Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

 ## Implementation
 The pipeline uses Snakemake to submit jobs to the scheduler, or spawn processes on a single machine, and requires several variables to be configured by the user when running the pipeline:
-* **sample_tsv** - A TSV file containing sample names and paths to fastq paths.
+* **sample_csv** - A CSV file containing sample names and paths to fastq paths.
 See example in this repository for formatting.
 * **layout** - Either "single" or "paired" library construction.

 * **aligner_name** - 'hisat' or 'star'